we-festify/festify-ws/cdn/docs/bes/api-reference/actions/send-email.md

 The request accepts the following data in JSON format.

-**resource** - The resource ID of the Festify BES instance that you want to use to send the email.
+**resource** - The FRN of the Festify BES instance that you want to use to send the email.

 - type: string
 - required: Yes